 The Norfolk Island pine, a native of tiny Norfolk Island in the South Pacific, has become a popular house plant alternative to cut Christmas trees.
 With its symmetrical shape and soft green needles, the Norfolk Island pine makes an attractive plant for year-round use.
 It is especially useful for indoor areas where temperatures are too cool in the winter for other house plants, such as glassed-in porches or entry vestibules.
 If you wish to decorate this plant for an occasion, like Christmas, be sure to use very light-weight ornaments to avoid damaging the branches.

-LIGHT: Bright indirect light to some direct sun, rotating the plant 1/4 turn weekly to maintain a
+Bright indirect light to some direct sun, rotating the plant 1/4 turn weekly to maintain a symmetrical shape.

-FERTILIZER: Use a general house plant formula fertilizer monthly, March through
+Use a general house plant formula fertilizer monthly, March through September.

 Norfolk Island pines generally do not require pruning, unless they are growing too tall for the space allotted to them.
 Making a cut anywhere other than the terminal leader (the top of the main stem) may result in asymmetrical new growth.